aws-samples/aws-rtb-intelligence-kit/README.md

 The creation of the cluster takes some time, but **we can proceed with the next steps while waiting**.

-> Note that you can terminate the cluster from the same userinterface and recreate the cluster at any point in time.
-This helps you to control the cost of running the kit.
+> Note that you can terminate the cluster from the same user interface and recreate the cluster at any point in time.
+This helps you to control the cost of running the Kit.

 ### Clone the GitHub repo